csaborio001/wordpress-docker-developer/README.md

 # 0.0.11

 * Included myql libraries so that it works with Shipper, WP version changes, changed default website port to 80

+# 0.0.12

+* Got rid of xdebug folder, modiifed DockerFile to be more efficient